Garamond: Robert Granjon

 Many modern revival fonts based on French renaissance printing are influenced by the work of Robert Granjon (c.
-1513-90), particularly in italic.
+1513–90), particularly in italic.
 An engraver with a long and wide-ranging career, Granjon's work seems to have ranged much more widely than Garamond's focus on roman and Greek type, cutting type in italic, civilité (a cursive blackletter), and for the Vatican type in exotic alphabets including Arabic, Armenian and Hebrew.
 His career also took in stops in the Netherlands, Switzerland, Germany and finally for the last twelve years of his life Rome, where he ended his career in the service of the Vatican.

 Vervliet comments that Granjon "laid the foundation for our image of the way an Italic should look."
 Although he was not quite the first designer to use the idea of italics having capitals sloped to complement the roman, he "solved successfully the problem of a balanced inclination of the capitals, a feature much ahead of the designs with a more irregular slope of his Viennese and Mainz predecessors...and even compared to...Garamont.
 A proper optical harmony of the angle of slope is characteristic for all Granjon’s Italics; it allowed the compositor to use whole lines of capitals without causing too much giddiness."
 Granjon also cut many swash capitals, which Vervliet describes as "deliciously daring" and have often been copied, for instance in Robert Slimbach's revivals for Adobe (discussed below).

 Other French engravers of the sixteenth century

 Besides Garamond, Granjon and the "Estienne master", other engravers were active in the French renaissance style.

-Pierre Haultin particularly created many types which were very popular and distributed very widely around Europe: as a Protestant, he spent much of his career outside Paris working in Geneva, Lyons and La Rochelle and his nephew Jérôme established a career importing and casting his types in London, where his types were extremely common.
+Pierre Haultin particularly created many types which were very popular and distributed very widely around Europe: as a Protestant, he spent much of his career outside Paris working in Geneva, Lyon and La Rochelle and his nephew Jérôme established a career importing and casting his types in London, where his types were extremely common.
 In Carter's view Haultin "has been greatly underrated".
 Another engraver whose types were very popular in London was François Guyot, who moved from Paris to Antwerp and then London.